 Grab a souvenir or a refreshing beverage on your next visit.
 Members receive 10% off all purchases when presenting their membership card.

 Follow @gpc_gift_store on instagram for updates on new products and offers!

 We are FREE and open to the public every day, 365 days a year.
 We do ask for a donation at the door.

 Groups of 10 or more people must book their visit ahead of time:

 You can also take the Green Line to the Conservatory Stop.
-You won’t miss us, we’re the huge glass building just North of Lake St. on the West side of the street.
+You won’t miss us, we’re the huge glass building just north of Lake Street on the West side of the street.

 The Conservatory is wheelchair accessible, except for the Fern Room.
 A limited number of wheelchairs are available on a first-come, first-served basis.
 Visitors using wheelchairs and those who are otherwise unable to climb stairs may enter the Conservatory at the Main Entrance, 300 N. Central Park Ave., via the North or South ramps.
 For more information contact us at 773-638-1766.

 Baby changing stations are available in the men’s and women’s restrooms in the Lobby of the Conservatory.